Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/display.rst

 Axis
    Displays an object similar to an *Empty* that shows the object's axis.
 Wire
-   Draws an object's wire frame on top of the solid drawing.
+   Draws an object's wireframe on top of the solid drawing.
 Draw All Edges
    Displays all edges for mesh objects.
 Bounds